NJdevPro/Behaviour-Tree/README.md

 This particular implementation allows to run subtrees in a separate thread in a fashion similar to futures.

-The main disadvantage of BT compared to state achines is they can be less responsive than state machines because the tree needs to be constantly traversed.
+The main disadvantage of BT compared to state machines is they can be less responsive than state machines because the tree needs to be constantly traversed.